Encyclopedia

 Corythoraptor

-“`html Corythoraptor Corythoraptor (KO-rith-oh-RAP-ter; “Corinthian helmet thief”) is a genus of oviraptorid theropod dinosaur that lived during the Late Cretaceous period, around 72 million years ago, in what is now Southern China.
-The name refers to its distinctive tall crest on its head, which looked similar to a Corinthian helmet worn by ancient Greek soldiers,
+Corythoraptor Corythoraptor (KO-rith-oh-RAP-ter; “Corinthian helmet thief”) is a genus of oviraptorid theropod dinosaur that lived during the Late Cretaceous period, around 72 million years ago, in what is now Southern China.
+The name refers to its distinctive tall crest on its head, which looked similar to a Corinthian helmet worn by ancient Greek soldiers, or

 Corythoraptor Read Post »